Spin-Adapted Fermionic Unitaries: From Lie Algebras to Compact Quantum Circuits: Overview of Wei--Norman decomposition

 \item Solve \cref{eq:wn_system} in the nonsingular $\det(\mathbf{M})\neq 0$ region of interest to obtain the numerical values of the $\theta$-dependent parameters $\alpha_i (\theta)$. \end{enumerate} There are two degrees of freedom that affect the Wei--Norman decomposition.
 The first is the choice of basis of the dynamical Lie algebra, and the second is the ordering of the exponentials in the product formula.
 By appropriately choosing these degrees of freedom, one may obtain Wei--Norman systems that are nonsingular on the region of interest, easier to solve, or even admit closed-form solutions.
+In our applications of the Wei--Norman decomposition to spin-adapted unitaries, we further impose the restriction that the elementary unitary factors admit compact circuit implementations.
+In addition, we choose the ordering of the exponentials to maximize gate cancellations between adjacent circuit blocks.

-The practical utility of the Wei--Norman decomposition for expressing symmetry-adapted unitaries faces two main challenges.
-The first concerns the availability of analytic expressions for the unitary transformations in \cref{eq:wn_gen_fst}.
-The second concerns the existence of efficient quantum-circuit implementations for the elementary unitaries appearing in the final product formula.
-To address the first challenge, we employ the exact, closed-form expressions for fermionic unitary transformations that we recently derived \cite{Evangelista.2025.10.1103/PhysRevA.111.042825}.
-To address the second, we rely on the fermionic excitation-based (FEB) formalism, originally developed for generalized single and double excitations by Yordanov \foreign{et al.} \cite{Yordanov.2020.10.1103/PhysRevA.102.062612} and extended to arbitrary-rank excitations by us \cite{Magoulas.2023.10.1021/acs.jctc.2c01016}.
+The practical utility of the Wei--Norman decomposition for expressing symmetry-adapted unitaries faces three main challenges: i) the availability of analytic expressions for the unitary transformations in \cref{eq:wn_gen_fst}, ii) the existence of compact quantum circuit implementations for the elementary unitaries, and iii) the computational complexity of symbolically constructing and analytically solving the Wei--Norman system of ODEs.
+We address these issues through three complementary developments.
+First, we employ exact, closed-form expressions for fermionic unitary transformations.
+When both the generator and the operator to be transformed are single anti-Hermitian fermionic strings, we employ the closed-form expressions that we recently derived \cite{Evangelista.2025.10.1103/PhysRevA.111.042825}.
+Inspired by the work of Jayakumar \foreign{et al.} \cite{Jayakumar.2026.10.1021.acs.jctc.5c02089}, we introduce a novel algorithm for cases involving finite linear combinations of anti-Hermitian fermionic strings.
+Given the generator and operator to be transformed, the algorithm automatically generates exact, closed-form transformations with a minimal number of nested commutators, based on the matrix representation of the adjoint action on a Krylov subspace.

+Second, we extend the FEB formalism \cite{Yordanov.2020.10.1103/PhysRevA.102.062612,Magoulas.2023.10.1021/acs.jctc.2c01016} to fermionic operators multiplied by linear combinations of number operators.
+This allows us to generate substantially more compact circuits than with the standard FEB framework.
+Third, we develop an AI-assisted discovery-and-verification framework for obtaining closed-form solutions of the Wei--Norman ODEs.
+This formalism combines numerical optimization and model reduction to identify reduced parameterizations, uses symbolic inference to suggest candidate closed-form expressions, and verifies these expressions directly in the reduced Wei--Norman system.